Probing Picohertz Gravitational Waves with Pulsars: Discussion and Conclusions

 \section{Discussion and Conclusions}

 As difficult as the required improvement in timing parameter measurement for a future detection may seem, multiple factors work in our favor.
 Current studies indicate the timing precision of SKA could be up to 2 orders of magnitude better than today~\cite{liu2014pulsar}.
 On top of that, it has been empirically shown that a longer observation time reduces the standard deviations in timing parameters~\cite{andrews2020nanograv}, and simulations suggest a scaling of $\sim T_{\mathrm{obs}}^{-1/2}$~\cite{liu2019correlated}.
-Hence it is possible that some potential CW sources may fall within our sensitivity range with SKA data.
+The typical timing precision of current operational PTAs is $\sim 1~\mu s$, and the current uncertainty of the period normalized $\dot{P}_b/P_b$, $\ddot{P}/P$ sits at $10^{-20} s^{-1}$, $10^{-30} s^{-2}$.
+Optimistically the uncertainties in the timing parameters scale linearly with the timing precision.
+With 2 orders or magnitude improvement in the timing precision, we would achieve $\sigma(\dot{P}_b/P_b)\sim 10^{-22}s^{-1}$\, /\, $\sigma(\ddot{P}/P)\sim 10^{-32}s^{-2}$.
+The observation times of current PTAs range from a few years to two decades.
+Longer timespan will only improve the uncertainty in timing parameters, though the improvement due to longer timespan will be incremental compared to the improvement due to better timing precision by the scaling relations.
+Referring to Fig~\ref{fig:sigma_scaling}, it is likely that some potential CW sources may fall within our sensitivity range with SKA data.

+However, there are a few caveats.
 Currently, the dominant sources of uncertainty in both $\dot{P}_b$ and $\ddot{P}$ are due to the measured PTA timing parameters, which are expected to improve with longer time baselines and next-generation telescopes such as SKA.
-As timing precision improves, however, red noise and uncertainties in galactic acceleration will no longer be sub-dominant.
+As timing precision improves, however, red noise and uncertainties in galactic acceleration will not be negligible.
 These effects present their own challenges and motivate the exploration of higher-order timing parameters with better-controlled uncertainties.
+More details of recent developments can be found for red noise mitigation in~\cite{Goncharov_2020} and for Galactic acceleration modeling in~\cite{ibata2023chartinggalacticaccelerationfield}.
+In particular, since red noise is covariant with a GWB signal, it will be interesting to include a GWB when extracting timing parameters, which has not been done.
 We also acknowledge that only a very small fraction of pulsars will have precise measurements of higher-order timing parameters, due to the stringent requirement of pulsar stability and long timing baseline.
 However, we have shown in Sec.~\ref{sec:individual_source} that a small number of precise measurements could potentially facilitate a successful detection.